wavesoft/CVMWeb/README.md

 	State			Description
 	------------    -----------------
 	0	Closed		The session is closed.
-You must call close() 1	Oppening	The open() function was called, but the session is not yet ready 2	Open		The session is open, you can call start() to start it 3	Starting	The start() function was called, but the session is not yet started
+You must call open() 1	Oppening	The open() function was called, but the session is not yet ready 2	Open		The session is open, you can call start() to start it 3	Starting	The start() function was called, but the session is not yet started